 Williamsport, Pennsylvania is one of Danzer’s veneer slicing operations, with a total of six direct-feed veneer lines that include five vertical slicers; two Danzer VS4000 slicers with Babcock dryers; three Cremona slicers with Cremona dryers; and one Cremona half-round with a Babcock dryer.
 Considered a “veneer pioneer,” this plant was the first to use direct infeed for drying—moving the wood from the slicer to the dryer automatically without hand-feeding.
 Williamport’s core species include Red Oak, Maple, Cherry, White Ash, White Oak, Poplar, Hickory and Birch; and veneers ranging from commodity to premium.
 The Williamsport facility was founded in 1984 and is one of the largest veneer mills in terms of total machine capability in the USA.
 Our 100 employees generate more products per employee than any other veneer plant in the country.

 Located in the heart of the best European Oak region, the Souvans veneer production facility has a long tradition of producing quality hardwood veneers.
 In addition to Oak and Knotty Oak, the plant also processes Ash, Beech and other species.
-Upcoming large investments in thick-cut capacities will convert the site in a highly efficient plant for hardwood flooring deck layers.
+Large investments in thick-cut capacities have converted the site in a highly efficient plant for hardwood flooring deck layers.
 Founded in 1966, the site was acquired by Danzer in 1997.
-Using highly innovative technology, this location is focused on optimizing production resources—from the raw material to the productivity of the 67 team members.
+Using highly innovative technology, this location is focused on optimizing production resources—from the raw material to the productivity of the 85 team members.
 The automation assures efficiency—and exceptional customer value.